-- a.
-Require all buildings along the Main Street area to have commercial at grade. - b.
-Prepare specific urban design guidance for the Main Street area. - c.
+- 1. Require all buildings along the Main Street area to have commercial at grade. - 2.
+Prepare specific urban design guidance for the Main Street area. - 3.
 Review the viability of commercial lands within the main street.
-Actively engage with retail, service and grocery store chains to attract new commercial offerings to the area. - d.
+Actively engage with retail, service and grocery store chains to attract new commercial offerings to the area. - 4.
 Work with the owner of the Outlet Collection of Niagara to understand the long term plan and opportunities for the site.